Open-Models/ngi-coalition/README.md

 # NGI Coalition

-Temporary workplace for the coalition on open models education around the [Next Generation Internet](https://www.ngi.eu/) (re)search program, related to the « [Brick of
+Workplace for the coalition on open models education around the [Next Generation Internet](https://www.ngi.eu/) (re)search program, related to the « [Brick of
 Knowledge](https://open-models.org) ».

 See the [application project for the NGI open call](/activity/ngi-application.md) **[validation pending]**.